 When all else fails and you’re still nervous, remember this age-old tip: Imagine everyone naked.
 It just might work!

 Public speaking anxiety tips, Alex Lyon

-As mentioned, we have the tendency to talk too fast when we are nervous.
+As mentioned, we have a tendency to talk too fast when we are nervous.
 This can also happen when you’re conscious about your English.
 Rushing through your sentences will make it hard for the audience to understand you.
 It will be best to practice slowing down and enunciating your words fully.
 Pause at important points for emphasis.
 Make sure to project your voice well or use a microphone so that everyone in the room will hear you well.

 Don’t depend on your slide presentation too much.
 The audience should pay more attention to you and what you’re saying.
 Have you ever been in a presentation where the speaker keeps asking the AV person to go back to a previous slide before they can continue to talk or explain something?
 It’s distracting.
 You can lose your audience’s attention this way.
 Instead, make it a conversation.
 Use personal stories.
 Do your best to engage your audience by making eye contact, talking to them directly or asking questions.

 Ideally, presentations (not workshops or trainings) should be within 15-20 minutes.
 Keep your presentation tight to accommodate limited attention spans.
 If your presentation is data-driven, make sure to explain and summarize the main findings of your data in your talk.
 A detailed explanation of graphs, charts and tables may not be necessary (unless it’s the kind of conference where it is expected, such as in a scientific symposium or sales conference).
 Include the graphs and charts in your handouts so that participants can study or refer to them later.

 Make the most important points of your presentation memorable.
 You can do this by sharing an anecdote, using compelling visuals on your slide or even making an acronym.
 If you can, summarize your message in 15 words and share it towards the end of your talk.

 What if you forget?